wp-plugins/google-adsense-lite/readme.txt

 = How do I report a bug or ask a question? =

 Please report any problems, and share your thoughts and comments [at the plugin forum at WordPress](http://wordpress.org/tags/google-adsense-lite "Post comments/suggestions/bugs on the WordPress.org forum.
-[Requires login/registration]") Or send an [email to the plugin author](http://manoj.thulasidas.com/mail.shtml "Email the author").
+[Requires login/registration]") Or [contact me](http://support.thulasidas.com/ "Contact Manoj").

+**If you have a question or comment about the Pro version, please do not use the forum hosted at WordPress.org, but [contact the plugin author](http://support.thulasidas.com/ "Contact Manoj") using our support portal.**

 == Change Log ==

+* V1.50: Adding an admin page translator.
+[May 22, 2013]
 * V1.46: Bug fixes (Fatal error: Call-time pass-by-reference has been removed).
 [Jan 24, 2013]
 * V1.45: Bug fix.
 [Dec 22, 2012]
 * V1.44: Enforcing the Google policy on the number of ads, and making the pub-id entry flexible.
 [Nov 4, 2012]